-According to Frey, “Crying is not only a human response to sorrow and frustration, it’s a healthy one.”
-It is a natural way to reduce emotional stress that, if left unchecked, can have negative physical effects on the body, including increased risk of cardiovascular disease and other stress-related disorders.
+According to Frey, “Crying is not only a human response to sorrow and frustration, it’s also a healthy one.”
+It is a natural way to reduce stress that, if left unchecked, can have negative physical effects on the body, including increased risk of cardiovascular disease and other stress-related disorders.
 In addition to the physical benefits, research shows that 85 percent of women and 73 percent of men feel less sad and angry after shedding some tears.

-How Crying Is Good for You
+How Is Crying Good for You?

 - It Relieves Stress